RPendleton3/Active-Directory-Management-Tool/README.md

             Readded Disableuser and created Enableuser options with full functionality

             **Want to create a objective to create csv files of information like account lockout, last login etc **Find a way to whenever a user inputs a username that isnt found instead of a default powershell error, place a custom error, validation to the max

+9.26.2022 - Setup additional option to add new domain user account.
+            Found many issues with new code handling valadation from multiple user inputs at the same time.
+Fixed Found valadation issue with main menu where if you type exit it alerts you the value was incorrect.
+Fixed Spent alot of time theorizing and adjusting setups for report function.
+Export-CSV works well but formatting is bad.

+            **Continue working with export csv and report creation **Find a way to whenever a user inputs a username that isnt found instead of a default powershell error, place a custom error, validation to the max
+            **Code getting way to long and alot of repeats, work on converting sections into functions for ease of redundancy